sai-prasad-1/Project_Exercise-App/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-There are many great README templates available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
-I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.
+There are many great websites for workout available  however, I didn't find one that really suited my needs so I created this enhanced one.
+I want to create a webapp so amazing that it'll be the last one you ever need -- I think this is it.

 Here's why:
 * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others
-* You shouldn't be doing the same tasks over and over like creating a README from scratch
 * You should implement DRY principles to the rest of your life :smile:

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
+Of course,this will not serve all your needs  since your needs may be different.
+So I'll be adding more features  in the near future.
 You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this template!

 <p align="right"><a href="#readme-top">back to top</a></p>